cjdb/project_template/doc/third-party-libraries.md

 # Third-party libraries (WIP)

-An important part of `basic_project` is to offer support for easily adding third-party libraries to your project.
+An important part of `project_template` is to offer support for easily adding third-party libraries to your project.

 # Default third-party libraries

-By default, `basic_project` supports:
+By default, `project_template` supports:

 * [doctest][github-doctest] (v2.2.0)
 * [Guideline Support Library][github-gsl]